fluent/fluentd-docs-gitbook/overview/td-agent-v2-vs-v3.md

 ## Features

-Major feature updates to td-agent v3 are as follows.
+Following are the major feature updates to `td-agent` v3:

 - Ruby 2.4
 - Fluentd v1